 • Tile pattern and layout templates

-• Lighting simulation tools for interior spaces
+• Lighting simulation tools

-• Educational publications on residential design principles
+• Educational resources on design principles

 Area of UseTile FunctionAesthetic Contribution